 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 0 people per square mile living here, this neighborhood is less crowded than 99.6% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 0 residents per square mile, Forest / Morrow is less crowded than 99.6% of all U.S. neighborhoods.
 One of the notable things about Forest / Morrow is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the Forest / Morrow neighborhood has more English and Scottish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Forest / Morrow neighborhood has more Scottish and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 48.9% of this neighborhood's residents have English ancestry and 14.9% have Scottish ancestry.
+In fact, 19.4% of this neighborhood's residents have Scottish ancestry and 38.9% have English ancestry.

 Forest / Morrow is also pretty special linguistically.
 Significantly, 9.1% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 97.7% of the neighborhoods in America.